 There is a lot to be learnt about asteya as people don't honour any longer where they learned, who their inspiration was and claim it all "to be their own thang".

 1.4 Brahmacharya - use the minimum energy to act in life, are you attached to what feels right and gives you pleasure?
 This might also manifest itself in an obsession with something, even your practice.
 Can you be flexible in your approach?
-It is not your body's flexibility that will change the world and do good, but the flexibility of mind.
+It is not your body's flexibility that will change the world and do good but mind flexibility.
 Brahmacharya also means “celibacy” and especially religious traditions or the ascetics practised celibacy as part of their discipline (tapas).

 1.5 Aparigratha - a virtue of non-possessiveness, non-grasping, or non-greediness.
 Cultivating a feeling of satisfaction and being happy and content with what there is in your life right now — understanding that the basic needs are covered without feeling the need for more or being greedy or taking from others.
 Sometimes you forget that your body has aged, and you think ‘I used to be able to do that’ and you get extremely disappointed that you no longer can.
 Can you be free from those deep-seated desires and accept changes and flow with them?

 In addition to these 5 Yamas as mentioned by the Patanjali Sutras, we have a further five important attitudes: